bowlneudel/spiders-song/README.md

   - Perhaps switching to signal-based timing (vs event-based) could improve this, but would require a radical redesign
   - Other improvements may be had by exploring the capabilities of the Max/MSP external Odot

-- The sonification must be played start to finish, and cannot currently start from any given branch
+- The sonification must be played start to finish, and cannot currently start from any given branch (another issue of clock design)

 - All synthesis is handled by 2 VST instances of Vital
   - Vital was chosen for its built-in polyphony, plus its deep configurability and modulation matrix, at some cost of CPU cycles